Search

 The Evolution of the Space

-The original structure, called the Art Center of Southwest Louisiana, was opened in 1968 and designed by A. Hays Town on land gifted in 1964 by philanthropist Maurice Heymann.
-In 2001, Paul and Lulu Hilliard donated $5 million toward a new museum building.
-The new Hilliard Museum features a contemporary design and opened in April 2004.
+The original structure, called the Art Center of Southwest Louisiana, opened in 1968.
+It was designed by A. Hays Town on land gifted in 1964 by philanthropist Maurice Heymann.
+In 2001, Paul and Lulu Hilliard made a generous gift toward the vision of a new museum building.
+The new Hilliard Art Museum features a contemporary design and opened in April 2004.

-The 33,000-square-foot building, with over 11,000 square feet of gallery space and was designed by Eskew+Dumez+Ripple in collaboration with museum founder Herman Mhire, significantly expanding the collection’s exhibition and storage capacity.
-The Hilliard Art Mueeum is sited adjacent to the original 1968 Art Center, which is a replica of a 19th-century Greek Revival plantation house.
+The 33,000-square-foot building features over 11,000 square feet of gallery space, significantly expanding the collection’s exhibition and storage capacity.
+Designed by Eskew+Dumez+Ripple in collaboration with museum founder Herman Mhire, the Hilliard Art Museum is sited adjacent to the original 1968 Art Center, which is a replica of a 19th-century Greek Revival plantation house.